storacha/RFC/rfc/indexing-design.md

 - Limited-size LRU.
 Discards the least recently used data when at storage capacity.
 - Temporary.
 Evicts items that have been cached for longer than the cache expiration time, regardless of last access.
 This allows changes to query results to be seen.
 - Negative (empty) result-aware.
 Caching empty results prevents more expensive IPNI queries for data that is not indexed.
-Negative cache entries are kept in a separate cache so that negative entries cannot evict a positive entrries due to LRU.
+Negative cache entries are kept in a separate cache so that negative entries cannot evict positive entries due to LRU.
 - Populated on write: When new or updated data is publisher to IPNI, the cache is populated.
 This replaces previous any previous cache entries, including negative ones.

 Similar to negative cache entries, cached sharded-dag-indexes are kept in a separate LUR cache because their size will cause them to be evicted more frequently than IPNI results.